asreview/asreview/docs/source/lab/simulation_cli.rst

 The command line interface provides an easy way to get an overview of all available active learning model elements (classifiers, query strategies, balance strategies, and feature extraction algorithms) and their names for command line usage in ASReview LAB.
-It also includes models added via :doc:`../technical/extensions_dev`.
 The following command lists the available
 models:

 .. code:: bash

     asreview algorithms

+The command includes models added via :doc:`../technical/extensions_dev`.
 See :doc:`../technical/extensions_dev` for more information on developing new models and install them via extensions.

-Some models require additional dependencies to be installed.
-Use :code:`pip install asreview[all]` to install all additional dependencies at once or check the installation instruction in the :doc:`../technical/reference/asreview`.
+Use :code:`pip install asreview-dory` to get access to all Dory models.
+The Dory extension contains a collection of New and Exciting MOdels.